chinamike65/hugo-tuolesi/content/book3/book3en.md

 In fact, this is just an appearance that arises because you do not understand cause and effect, do not understand the essential characteristics of karma, and are not good at observing and thinking.

-Whether or not we can fall into the evil path is not up to us, but is determined by our accumulated karma.
+Whether or not we fall into the evil path is not up to us, but is determined by our accumulated karma.

 Our countless past lives have created immeasurable karma, but we don't realize it.

-At the time of death, whichever power of good or evil karma is stronger will be triggered by love and grasping among the twelve Twelve links of dependent origination, and then the karmic retribution will flow with.
+At the time of death, whichever power of good or evil karma is stronger will be triggered by love and grasping among the twelve Twelve links of dependent origination, and then the karmic retribution will flow.

-We feel that we haven’t done much bad karma in this life, but if the big bad karma we created in the previous life matured in this life, or the small bad karma has grown into a big bad karma, what should we do?
+We feel that we haven’t done many bad deeds in this life, but if the big bad karma we created in the previous life matured in this life, or the small bad karma has grown into a big bad karma, what should we do?

-The size of karma, on the one hand, has something to do with the strength of the intention, fabrication, and results of the karma.
+The scale of karma, on the one hand, has something to do with the strength of the intention, conditions, and results of the karma.

 Therefore, what we think of as a small evil can actually become a very large evil karma.